 Theis Attaway Park, a Small Nature Center in Tomball, TX

-The larger sign telling people about this nature center is located well inside the park and small parking lot which only holds 8 vehicles at a time.
-One of the 8 spaces is set aside as a handicap spot.
+The more significant sign telling people about this nature center is located well inside the park and small parking lot which only holds eight vehicles at a time.
+One of the eight spaces is set aside as a handicap spot.

-In case you cannot read the sign above, this is what is posted upon it under HISTORY.
+In case you cannot read the sign above, this is what is on it under HISTORY.

 “This Nature Center is constructed on the site of the Fritz Theis Survey.
 In 1868, Henry Theis, a German immigrant who came to Texas in 1846, paid 254 Mexican silver dollars for 160 acres.
 This land was purchased from the heirs of C. N. Pilot who obtained the property through a Spanish land grant.
 In 1934, Henry’s son Fritz purchased the land and added 35.11 acres, which includes this site.
 The deed to this land bears the signature of Miriam (Ma) Ferguson, the first woman governor of Texas.
 In 1950, Fritz’s son A. W. (Allie) Theis and his wife, Thelma (nee Attaway) purchased this property.

 The Atascosita Trail, a Spanish-built trail that served as a major trade route for early Texas pioneers, crossed the south portion of the Theis property.”